joannayhs/Melbourne-Visit/README.md

 # VisitMelbourne

 Welcome to Melbourne, Australia!
 This gem is a guide to all of the best things to do in the city of Melbourne.
-Upon opening the gem, you are greeted with a list of categories, ranging from architecture, to history & heritage, to theater and performing arts.
-Selecting a category will pull up a list of events and attractions relating to that category and choosing an event or attraction will give you the description for that selection.
-Enjoy your stay!
+Upon opening the gem, you are greeted with a list of categories, ranging from architecture, to history & heritage, to theater and performing arts and more.
+Selecting a category will pull up a list of events and attractions relating to that category and then selecting an event or attraction will give you the description for that selection.
+Enjoy your visit!

 ## Installation